Nautilus: Reproduction and lifespan

 Nautiluses reproduce by laying eggs.
 Gravid females attach the fertilized eggs, either singly or in small batches, to rocks in warmer waters (21–25 Celsius), whereupon the eggs take eight to twelve months to develop until the 30 mm juveniles hatch.
 Females spawn once per year and regenerate their gonads, making nautiluses the only cephalopods to present iteroparity or polycyclic spawning.

-Nautiluses are sexually dimorphic, in that males have four tentacles modified into an organ, called the "spadix", which transfers sperm into the female's mantle during mating.
+Nautiluses are sexually dimorphic, in that males have four cirri modified into an organ, called the "spadix", which transfers sperm into the female's mantle during mating.
 At sexual maturity, the male shell becomes slightly larger than the female's.
 Males have been found to greatly outnumber females in practically all published studies, accounting for 60 to 94% of all recorded individuals at different sites.

 The lifespan of nautiluses may exceed 20 years, which is exceptionally lengthy for a cephalopod, many of whom live less than three even in captivity and under ideal living conditions.
 However, nautiluses typically do not reach sexual maturity until they are about 15 years old, limiting their reproductive lifespan to often less than five years.

 Nautiluses have several reproductive organs whose functions are not yet entirely known.
 In nautilus males, this is the Van der Hoeven's organ; and in nautilus females, these are the Organ of Valenciennes and Owen's laminated organ.

 Left: Frequency distribution of N. pompilius shell diameter at Osprey Reef, part of the Coral Sea Islands, based on 2067 captured individuals.
 Shells ranged in size from 76 to 145 mm, with a mean of 128.6±28.01 mm.

 Right: Shell diameter of mature male and female N. pompilius caught at Osprey Reef.
 Males (n = 870) had a mean shell diameter of 131.9±2.6 mm, compared to 118.9±7.5 mm in females (n = 86).
 The Osprey Reef N. pompilius population is the second smallest known in terms of mean shell diameter, after the dwarf form from the Sulu Sea (130.7 mm and 115.6 mm, respectively).